ethereum/consensus-specs/specs/sharding/polynomial-commitments.md

 ## Introduction

 This document specifies basic polynomial operations and KZG polynomial commitment operations as they are needed for the sharding specification.
 The implementations are not optimized for performance, but readability.
-All practical implementations shoul optimize the polynomial operations, and hints what the best known algorithms for these implementations are are included below.
+All practical implementations should optimize the polynomial operations, and hints what the best known algorithms for these implementations are are included below.

 ## Constants